XeniaPietrzyk/HospitalAdministrationSystem/README.md

 **A simple shift management system for employees in the hospital.**

-+ Model - class library.
++ Model - class library .NET 5.0
-+ Control Panel - Findows Forms.
++ GUI - Findows Forms
-+ Database - xml files.
++ DB - XML files